 Coming soon will be more detailed descriptions of several new locations!

 Based on the original undercity map from the City of Greyhawk boxed set, this is the only place you will see the undercity using my version of the City of Greyhawk.
 As such, what is presented here is entirely unofficial.
 New areas are representative of my own campaign only and not of the Living Greyhawk campaign..

-Locations on this map are fewer, so they are not marked with red dots as the other map is (here red dots are sewer openings).
+Locations on this map are fewer, so they are not marked with red dots as the other map is (here red dots are sewer openings), however hovering over locations will bring up a pop up label.
 Generally, any tunnels that cross each other do not connect, unless there is a larger "dot" at that point (such as a purple secret-door dot).
 A tunnel that dead ends against another tunnel connects to that tunnel (often at a secret door).
 A tunnel that ends at a dot (or a dot is in the middle of a tunnel such as below the Broken Staff tavern) opens up to the building above it.
 Unfortunately, to make the map large enough to show good detail would make it unacceptably large for download purposes.

 The Western Sewers: